Sekoia.io Forwarder

 Note

-To understand the detailed meaning of each counter, please refer to the associated rsyslog documentation.
+To understand the detailed meaning of each counter, please refer to the associated rsyslog documentation and be free to implement your own rules based on these metrics.

 Extract concentrator metrics in case of outage